ezequielbrusa/router/README.md

 # Router
-A simple router for PHP, inspired by Express.js and Laravel.
+A simple router for PHP, inspired by Express and Laravel.

 ## Description
-This is a simple router.
-It is a simple router that uses the `window.location` object to determine the current route and render the appropriate component.
+This is a simple router for PHP, inspired by Express and Laravel.
+It allows you to define routes and their handlers, and then run the router to match the current request and execute the corresponding handler.

 ## Installation
 ```bash